krlawrence/graph/README.md

 [Oct-10-2017] Several sections have been improved, I also made updates to reflect changes made in Tinkerpop 3.3

 To read the book in a browser click [here](http://kelvinlawrence.net/book/Gremlin-Graph-Guide.html) or for a PDF version click [here](http://kelvinlawrence.net/book/Gremlin-Graph-Guide.pdf).

+Details of how to build the various output formats from the Asciidoc source are contained in the README.md under the *book* folder.

 ## How this book came to be